 This FAQ page is intended to provide information to agencies and teams that may be interested in participating in the Transforming the Youth Justice System: Promoting Equity, Community, and Wellbeing for Youth of Color Breakthrough Series Collaborative.
-While many of these questions will be discussed and addressed in more detail during the Interested Sites Webinars scheduled for June 8th and July 12th, this page provides many answers at-a-glance.
+While many of these questions were addressed in more detail during the Interested Sites Webinars on June 8th and July 12th, this page provides many answers at-a-glance.
 If you missed one of the webinars, we’ve included the video below.

 Please note that we will continue to add to this page as we receive additional questions or identify the need for further clarification.
-The application due date is August 20th by 12pm in your time zone.
+The extended application due date is September 24, 2021 by midnight in your time zone.
 You can find the application questionnaire and materials here.

 This BSC is focused on transforming the youth justice system by revising policies and practices that disproportionately impact youth of color, creating community-based supports, and enhancing the alternatives provided to youth to avoid involvement with the formal youth justice system.

 Who can apply to participate in this Breakthrough Series Collaborative?

 Any community that is ready to actively engage in work to address the disproportionate representation of youth of color in the youth justice system.
 One of the goals of this BSC is to redistribute power and resources to communities of color.
 Therefore, applying jurisdictions must understand and be willing to partner with community organizations, youth, and families in this endeavor in a meaningful and purposeful manner.
 When applying the application must be submitted on behalf of a team, not individuals.
 Eligible teams who apply must be inclusive of the roles laid out in the application questionnaire, including representatives with lived system experience, youth justice system workers, community partners, and an interconnected systems partner that will be unique to each team.

 What type of interconnected systems partner should be selected?
 Will all teams select the same types of interconnected systems partner, or will there be differences across teams?